-Research conducted by Dr Emma Milne highlights the impact of criminal justice intervention into the lives of women who experience crisis pregnancies.
-Her work draws attention to the ramifications of criminalisation on women’s liberties and rights to bodily autonomy.
+Research conducted by Dr Emma Milne highlights the impact of criminal justice intervention on the lives of women who experience crisis pregnancies.
+Her work draws attention to the ramifications of criminalisation on women’s liberties and their rights to bodily autonomy.
 The regulation of women’s conduct while pregnant has key implications in relation to:

 Read Dr Milne's research briefings:

 Dr Milne outlines the need for telemedical abortion to continue to be available for women to prevent an increase inwomen experiencing "crisis" pregnancies.